SurfaceJS/surface/packages/dependency-injection/readme.md

 child.registerSingleton(A);
 parent.registerSingleton(B);

-// Inject dependecy using the constructor with annotated dependencies. const scope = container.createScope();
+// Inject dependency using the constructor with annotated dependencies. const scope = container.createScope();

 const a = child.resolve(A); // Resolved and cached on child.